When to visit the vet?

 The most important facts at a glance

-Typical symptoms are Sneezing, nasalNasal refers to the nose and nasal cavities.
+Typical symptoms include Sneezing, nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge, congested nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. passages, and respiratoryRespiratory refers to breathing or the process of breathing.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. passages, and RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress.
 A diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by a veterinary examination, possibly supported by X-rays or CT scans and a rhinoscopyrhinoscopy is a diagnostic procedure in which the nasal cavities are examined with a rhinoscope, a special endoscope.
-It is used to identify foreign bodies, Tumors, Inflammatory conditions, and other anomalies in the nose. for sampling.
-Laboratory tests can help find the exact cause.
+It is the first step in the management and treatment of patients. is made through a veterinary examination, possibly supported by X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scans and a rhinoscopyrhinoscopy is a diagnostic procedure in which the nasal cavities are examined with a rhinoscope, a special endoscope.
+It is used to identify foreign bodies, Tumors, Inflammatory conditions, and other anomalies in the nose. for sample collection.
+Laboratory tests can help determine the exact cause.

 Causes

 Rhinitis and sinusitis can be triggered by a variety of factors.
-Infections caused by viruses, bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Infections by viruses, bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., or fungi are common causes.
 ViralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. pathogens include canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. parainfluenza virusA virus is a microscopic infectious particle that cannot reproduce on its own and must infect a host cell to produce new virus particles.
 Viruses can cause a variety of diseases in humans, animals, and plants. and canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. adenovirus.
-Bacterial infections can occur primarily or secondary to viralViral refers to viruses and their effects on the organism.
+Bacterial infections can occur primarily or secondarily to viralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections.
-Fungal infections, such as those caused by Aspergillus, are less common but particularly important in certain dog breeds.
+Fungal infections, such as by Aspergillus, are rarer but particularly significant in certain dog breeds.

-In addition, anatomical abnormalities, such as narrowing of the nasalNasal refers to the nose and nasal cavities.
+Additionally, anatomical abnormalities, such as narrowing of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. passages or polyps, as well as traumatic injuries to the nose, can lead to rhinitis and sinusitis.
 Tumors in the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavity or sinuses can also play a role.

 Symptoms